bocoup/wpt/docs/writing-tests/testharness-tutorial.md

     $ git checkout -b fetch-cookie FETCH_HEAD

-The tests we're going to write will rely on special abilities of the wpt server, so you'll also need to [configure your system to run WPT](../running-tests/from-local-system) before you continue.
+The tests we're going to write will rely on special abilities of the WPT server, so you'll also need to [configure your system to run WPT](../running-tests/from-local-system) before you continue.